LinqToException/RailroaderModding/StrangeCustoms/StrangeCustoms.md

 # How can I get a list of all nodes/segments/spans/industries/loads?

-In the Railloader settings for Strange Customs, check the _Dev Settings_ checkbox, then enable
+In the Railloader settings for Strange Customs, check the _Dev Settings_ checkbox, then enable _Dump Initial Graph_.

 # How can I change the size of a loading/service area?